top of page

 Florida drowning rates are the highest in the US.
 Let's put an end to this.
 Let's make water fun and safe for all kids!

-A small legislative change could notably reduce the over 100 drowning deaths per year among Florida's kids.
+This legislative action could notably reduce the over 100 drowning deaths per year among Florida's kids.
 You can learn more about the Splash Foundation here.
 Contact us here.
 Any size donation is appreciated!